 Research & Scholarship

-Dr. Zheng can provide support for the life cycle of educational research and scholarship of teaching and learning, from idea generation to data collection, data analysis, and presentation and manuscript development.
+Dr. Zheng provides consultation for the life cycle of educational research and scholarship, from idea generation to data collection, data analysis, and presentation and manuscript development.

 Educational Poster Template